rharbird/microbit-challenges/docs/source/basics/data_types.rst

 * Strings: sequences of characters delimited by quotation marks ``"Hello World!"``
 * Booleans: used for True and False values ``True``

-In a simple program we might use all of these.
-Here are the data types we could use for a program storing information about our favourite micro:bit games:
+In a simple program you might use all of these.
+Here are the data types you could use for a program storing information about your micro:bit games:

 .. figure:: assets/dataTypes.png